Bayzed-Meer/SwiftSteps/README.md

 ## Project Overview

-SwiftSteps is an E-commerce web application developed using the MEAN stack (MongoDB, Express.js, Angular, and Node.js).
-The project is designed to provide a user-friendly interface for managing products, handling shopping cart functionality, and facilitating product purchase.
+SwiftSteps is an E-commerce web application designed to provide a user-friendly interface for managing products, handling shopping cart functionality, and facilitating product purchase.
+The entire project is centered around basic CRUD (Create, Read, Update, Delete) operations, enabling administrators to manage products, categories and orders efficiently.

 ## Features